mgl0619/umi_amplicon/docs/output.md

 ## Pipeline overview

-The nf-core/umi-amplicon pipeline is built using [Nextflow](https://www.nextflow.io) and processes data using the following steps:
+The umi-amplicon pipeline is built using [Nextflow](https://www.nextflow.io) and processes data using the following steps:

 - [UMI QC Metrics](#umi-qc-metrics) - Quality control metrics for UMI sequences